 Be on the lookout for the following symptoms:

 (red spots that look like

 Any food is actually capable of causing an allergic reaction but FARE reports there is a list of culprits that are responsible for most.
 These foods are:

 Peanut — NIAID reports this is the fastest growing food allergen.

 - Tree nuts

-For fast answers, parents can order a basic food allergen profile test from Milestone Health Direct (MHD).
+For fast answers, parents can order a basic food allergen profile test from HNL Lab Tests Direct (LTD).
 It’s recommended that parents discuss these test results with their physician or allergist.

-If you suspect your child is allergic to a food, FARE recommends evaluation, diagnosis and treatment by a qualified medical professional, such as a board-certified allergist.
+If you suspect your child is allergic to a food, FARE recommends an evaluation, diagnosis, and treatment by a qualified medical professional, such as a board-certified allergist.
 You may search the physician directory maintained by the American Academy of Allergy, Asthma & Immunology for recommendations.